 Pharmaceutical Disposal Information and Collection Programs

-In light of emerging information about trace amounts of pharmaceuticals found in water supplies across the country, the City of Boulder Utilities Division would like to provide residents with water information, recommended pharmaceutical disposal practices and other city programs.
+In light of emerging information about trace amounts of pharmaceuticals found in water supplies across the country, the City of Boulder Utilities Division would like to provide residents with water treatment information, recommended pharmaceutical disposal practices and other city programs.

 - For Prescription Drug Drop-Off information in Boulder County, call 303-413-7350.